SERVICE REQUESTS & FAQ's

-In the event of an emergency after hours, and the problem is truly an emergency, that is, if it cannot wait until the next business day, please call 909-972-1414.
-The operator will attempt to contact us.
+In the event of an emergency please call 909-972-1414.
+The emergency operator will attempt to contact us.
 If you are unable to reach someone on our staff, and the matter is a true emergency that cannot wait until the next business day, you may call a local and reputable repair service.
 We will credit your cost in the rent payment IF the repair was truly an emergency.

-5. What if the final day of the grace period falls on a weekend or holiday?
+What if the final day of the grace period falls on a weekend or holiday?

 Rent is due on the due date, and is considered late if paid after the due date.
 For those tenancies that offer a grace period, if the final day of the grace period falls on a weekend or holiday, the late charge will apply if the rent is received AFTER the end of the next business day.

-6. If the post office loses my rent payment, do I still have to pay a late fee?
+If the post office loses my rent payment, do I still have to pay a late fee?

 We are not responsible for checks lost in the mail.
 However, if a tenant has a good payment record, we will generally waive a late fee one time only for checks lost in the mail.
-Remeber, rent can be paid on-line via our website.
+Remember rent can be paid on-line via our website.

-7. If I pay a partial rent payment, do I still have to pay a late fee?
+If I pay a partial rent payment, do I still have to pay a late fee?

-8. Where do I mail rent payments?
+Where do I mail rent payment or HOA dues?

 PO Box 37, San Dimas, Ca. 91773

-10. Do you accept credit card payments?
+Do you accept credit card or debt card payments?

-11. Can I pay my rent on-line?
+Can I pay my rent payment or HOA dues on-line?

 Yes.
 Call our office to obtain an account number.
 Once you have the account number, just go to our website and click on "Pay Rent On-Line".

 Who is responsible for damage to my possessions caused by a leaking roof or broken water pipe, etc.?

 Can I change my locks?

-14. One of my roommates moved out.
+One of my roommates moved out.
 Am I still responsible for their share of the rent?

 Yes.
 Each approved tenant is responsible for the entire rent.

-15. Am I entitled to the interest on my security deposit?
+Am I entitled to the interest on my security deposit?

 Landlords are not required by law to pay interest to a tenant for their security deposit.
 In addition, all money is held in a Trust Account which are forbidden by law to earn interest.

 Is smoking allowed?